Suchy499/PrivateGameHelper-for-Super-Animal-Royale/README.md

 ## Changelog

-### v1.4
+### v1.4.1

-- New custom game mode: Hamball Racing
-- Added bananas as arena boundaries for duels
+- Added an option to disable bananas as boundaries for duels
-- Moved keybind settings from dodgeball to its own menu
-- Will now show a pop-up at launch whenever a new update is available (can be turned off in the settings)
+- Code refactoring

+## Disclaimer

+Assets used in this project come from the [Official Super Animal Royale Wiki](https://animalroyale.fandom.com/wiki/Super_Animal_Royale_Wiki).
+Super Animal Royale is a trademark owned by Pixile Studios.
+This project is not associated with Pixile Studios in any form.